fassko/fassko.github.io/Content/blog/swiftui-map-annotations.md

 ![Empire State Building custom annotation](/assets/swiftui-custom-map-annotations/empire-state-building-annotation.png)

-When we zoom in or out, we can see that annotation is placed precisely where the Empire State Building is located.
+When zooming in or out, we see that annotation is placed precisely where the Empire State Building is located.

-Now that we have the annotation on the map, we would like to somehow interact with it.
-We will see how to show an annotation title and navigate when clicking on it in the following sections.
+After we have the annotation on the map, we would like to somehow interact with it.
+Let's explore in the following sections how to show an annotation title and navigate when clicking on it.

 ## Show and hide the annotation title

 To show (and hide) the annotation title, we need to include it in the custom annotation view because we are constructing it manually.

-We can add the title in the `PlaceAnnotationView` `VStack` and show or hide when a user taps on it.
+We can add the title in the `PlaceAnnotationView` `VStack` and show or hide it when a user taps it.

 ```swift
 struct PlaceAnnotationView: View {